TomasBorquez/mate.h/README.md

 To use it all you need is [mate.h](./mate.h) file on the same folder you have the `mate.c` example file and you can run by `gcc ./mate.c -o ./mate && ./mate`, after running once it will auto detect if you need to rebuild based on `mate-cache.ini`, so you can just run `./mate` directly and it'll rebuild itself.

-Under the hood we use [Samurai](https://github.com/michaelforney/samurai), a ninja rewrite in C, we added it to the source code and compile it on the first run, after that it is cached and thanks to it builds are extremely fast.
-So the first build usually takes a bit longer but on the second one it should be very fast.
-If you want even faster builds, you can use [TCC](https://bellard.org/tcc/) just to run `mate.c`, on medium sized projects our builds go from `600ms` to `20ms` because `tcc` was made to be very fast to compile.
+Under the hood we use [Samurai](https://github.com/michaelforney/samurai) which is a ninja rewrite in C, we boostrapped it to `mate.h` and compile it on the first run, after that it is cached and thanks to it builds are extremely fast (because of it the first build usually takes a bit longer but on the second one it should be very fast).
+If you want even faster builds, you can use [TCC](https://bellard.org/tcc/) which is a tinier and faster C compiler, on medium sized projects our builds go from `600ms` to `20ms` because `tcc` was made to be
+**very fast** to compile.

 ## Operating Systems
 | OS | Status | Notes |